klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--dbrepo REPOSITORY``
 +++++++++++++++++++++++

     Define a REPOSITORY for the db file.
-REPOSITORY must consist of 'REPOTYPE URL', REPOTYPE may be 'darcs', 'hg' or 'git'.
+REPOSITORY must have the form 'REPOTYPE URL' or 'type=REPOTYPE url=URL".
+REPOTYPE may be 'darcs', 'hg' or 'git'.
 Option --dbdir must specify a directory that will contain the repository for the db file.
 Before reading the db file a 'pull' command will be executed.
 When the file is changed, a 'commit' and a 'push' command will be executed.
 If the repository doesn't exist the program tries to check out a working copy from the given URL.
 A default for this option can be put in a configuration file.

 ``--scandb SCANDB``
 +++++++++++++++++++